 The 4 Star Belmore Court & Motel was the first independent business in Northern Ireland to achieve the Green Tourism Business Award and it boasts an e-car charging point right on-site!
 Belmore Court is very central to the town’s main attractions and is just a few minutes walk from the town centre and the beautiful grounds of Castle Coole.
 The hotel’s GTBS Gold Award was awarded on the basis of excellent environmental customer information, environmental procurement procedures and sustainable site maintenance.

-6. Anna’s House, Comber Green Traveller Star Review
+7. Anna’s House, Comber, Featured in Green Traveller

 Anna’s House is a luxury organic B&B with strong and genuine environmental credentials.
 Anna has installed a low energy heat pump and serves only organic food, using local producers wherever possible.
 Visitors to Anna’s are encouraged to arrive by public transport and information on available options is provided.
 Anna’s House has signed up to the Soil Association’s Organic Catering Code of Practice.

 8. Woodburn House B&B, Antrim, Green Tourism Silver

 Woodburn House is Northern Ireland’s first GTBS Silver awarded B&B. The business is located within 10 minutes of Antrim Town centre and credited by GTBS for being very family friendly whilst demonstrating genuine environmental responsibility.